Pink, Oklahoma: Government

-Economy

-There is no central business district in Pink.
-A Dollar General store opened in May 2019 at the corner of Highways 9 and 102, is the sole retail operation.
-However, Harps Food and fuel, Sonic Drive-In, another Dollar General and a car wash are located three miles west of Pink on Highway 9 in nearby Little Axe.

 Education

-Most of Pink is served by Tecumseh Public Schools, providing K-12 education through an early learning center, two elementary schools, a middle school and a high school.
-Students are afforded a large variety of classes and programs to provide a well-rounded education in academics, fine arts and athletics.
-The area north of New Hope Rd is served by Bethel Public Schools with two elementary, one middle school and one high school, boasting a success rate as one of the finest scholastic and extra-curricular public school institutions in Oklahoma.
+Most of Pink is within the Tecumseh Public Schools school district, providing K-12 education through an early learning center, two elementary schools, a middle school and a high school.
+An area in the north is served by Bethel Public Schools, with two elementary, one middle school and one high school.
+Portions of southern Pink are in Macomb Public Schools and western portions are in Little Axe Public Schools.

 The University of Oklahoma in Norman, and Oklahoma Baptist University in Shawnee are each within a 20-minute drive.

 Culture

 On June 12, 1949, Brendle Baptist Mission's twenty-three members met and formed Pink Baptist Church on Highway 9.
 Brother Clovis Hibbard was the church's first pastor, and work on the first building began in August 1949.
 The sanctuary, nursery, gymnasium and several classrooms were damaged in the 1999 Oklahoma tornado outbreak.
 Church services were held in the gym until the new sanctuary was dedicated on June 23, 2002.

 Pink Holiness Church is located about one mile east of Pink Baptist Church.

 Camp Sooner, owned and operated by the Independent Christian Churches of Oklahoma and Texas, offers a retreat center, dining hall, cabins, swimming pool and activities in a Christian setting.